What kind of Exercises can I do in The First Six Weeks after Birth? Taryn gives us some examples!

 - Pelvic Floor and Core

 - Strength & Resistance

-A good place to start is this blog post here, which explains the importance of starting early pelvic floor exercises, stretching and gentle cardio in the early weeks.
+READ MORE here about the importance of starting early pelvic floor exercises, stretching and gentle cardio in the early weeks.

 I want to focus in this blog about the gentle way that you can return to some resistance work.
 This doesn’t necessarily have to involve weights or resistance bands at first, it can simply involve your body weight and the baby’s weight.

 A gentle return to Resistance Exercise

 You will no doubt spend a lot of time in these early weeks holding the baby in your arms, or in a carrier, while you walk around with them.
 Babies tend to love your movement, and love being close to you.

 So why not use this time to not only walk and jiggle, and instead make it into a form of resistance exercise?

 As long as you are medically well, and follow these two principles, adding in some gentle strength work is safe: